Nazek-Altayeb/kush-library/README.md

 -  User wants to easily figure out what is the main purpose of the site.

     * When entering the main page, zoom in image of shelves full of books lands in, besides a navigation bar in the top of the page indicates what else is in the website.
-    * Below the main image, the user would see four paragraphs telling him/her what the website presents, besides a video expressing the history of libraries, also the location map below helps the use to locate us on site.
+    * Below the main image, the user would see four paragraphs telling him/her what the website presents, besides a video expressing the history of libraries, also the location map below helps the user to locate us on site.

 -  User wants to be able to easily navigate throughout the site in order to find content.